Metapace/STARLAND_FRONTEND/README.md

 # Turborepo Starland App

-This is an officialStarland App.
+This is an Official Starland App.

 ## Using this example